-Do you ever have a conversation with someone and cannot help but notice that they keep staring at you.
+Do you ever have a conversation with someone and cannot help but notice that they keep staring at you?
 You’re talking to them and not only are they looking at your face, but your hair, your clothes, and even your shoes.
 They also seem to compliment you more than the average person, but you somehow feel like the compliments are not genuine.
 When someone is excessively staring at you it is normal to feel as though they are judging you.
 This person just might be cursing you with the evil eye or malocchio as Italians say.
 (Mal = Bad, Occhio = Eye).

 The History of the Evil Eye

-The evil eye is a condition of unluckiness that brings upon misfortune and sickness.
+The evil eye is a condition of unluckiness that brings misfortune and sickness.
 It is believed that individuals who are overly praised are most at risk of getting the evil eye.

 The earliest evidence of the evil eye dates back 3,000 years ago in Mesopotamia.
 There is also evidence of the evil eye in ancient Rome and Greece.
-It is a common misconception that only Italians believe in the superstition.
+It is a common misconception that only Italians believe in superstitions.
 The superstition is widespread across many continents including Europe, Asia, The Middle East, and Central America.
 Although there are slight differences in the evil eye between cultures, the superstition remains basically the same.
 It is important to understand how to protect yourself from it the evil eye.